DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 # Tutorial21 - Ray Tracing

-This tutorial demonstrates how to use ray tracing shaders and acceleration structures.
+This tutorial demonstrates the basics of using ray tracing API in Diligent Engine.

-Unlike the rasterization, ray tracing provides a physically correct way to simulate lighting.
-In ray tracing we trace light path through the scene, the light may be blocked by opaque objects that create shadows, may pass through transparent objects or may reflect from one object to another.
+In a traditional rendering pipeline triangles are processed by a number of programmable and fixed-function stages and eventually are projected and rasterized over the regular pixel grid.
-The final color is a combination of all of these interactions.
+The final color is formed by a pixel shader and a number of optional blending operations.

-## Create bottom-level acceleration structures

-Acceleration structures used to efficiently compute intersections of rays with geometry.
-Bottom-level acceleration structures (BLAS) represent the scene geometry.
+This is a very efficient and high-performance method, but performance comes for the price of a number of limitations.
+First, the pixel shader can only be invoked for the predefined sample locations (which enables GPUs to parallelize the execution very efficiently).
+Second, the GPU does not have a view of the whole scene and only triangles visible by the camera are processed.

+Ray tracing removes these limitiations.
+Unlike the rasterization, it allows application to query scene properties at any location by casting a ray in any directon and running a specified shader at the intersection point.
+Ray tracing unlocks a variety of algorithms that have no efficient implementation in rasterization-based pipeline.

+This tutorial demonstrates how ray tracing API in Diligent Engine can be used to simulate physically-correct light transport in a scene to render soft shadows, multiple-bounce reflections and refractions.

+Ray tracing is supported in D3D12 and Vulkan backends.
+Diligent Engine exposes common API for both backends and require no special handling for any of them.
+Shaders authored in HLSL will work in both backends without any special tricks or hacks.
+Vulkan backend can also take ray tracing shaders authored in GLSL as well as compiled SPIRV bytecode.

+## Acceleration Structures

+Unlike rasterization, where objects do not require any pre-processing and can be thrown into the pipeline rightaway, things are a bit more complicated in ray tracing.
+Since a ray can be cast in any direction, the GPU must have an efficient way of intersecting the ray with the entire scene.
+This way is provided by acceleration structures that internally encomass some sort of bounding volume hierarchies.

+There are two types of acceleration structures (AS) in ray tracing API: bottom-level AS, and top-level AS.
+Bottom-level acceleartion structure (BLAS) is where the actual geometry resides.
+Top-level acceleration structure is a set of references to the BLASes.
+On TLAS may reference multiple instances of the same BLAS with different transformations.
+BLASes are more expensive to build or update than TLASes.

+### Creating Bottom-level Acceleration Structures

+There are two types of geometries that a BLAS can contain: triangle geometry or procedural.
+Triangule geometry is represented by a conventional set of vertices and indices.
+Procedural geometry requires the application defining a special type of shader that determines how a ray intersects the object and can implement any custom algorithm.

-Single BLAS may contain only triangle geometry or only axis-aligned bounding boxes (AABBs).</br>
+A single BLAS may contain only one type of geometry: either triangles or axis-aligned bounding boxes (AABBs) that define the basic object shape.

+In this tutorial we will be using two types of objects: a cube and a spehere.
+The cube will be defined by a triangle geometry, while the sphere will be defined as procedural geometry.
-For textured cube we use the same data as used in previous tutorials, but data is divided into vertex positions (used for BLAS creation), UVs, normals, indices, and primitives that are passed to the closest hit shader in a uniform buffer.
+The cube data will be the same as in previous tutorials, but we will access it through a uniform buffer, so that a closest hit shader can read triangle properties (position, normal, UVs) for any primitive.

-Here we specify a single triangle geometry with 24 vertices and 12 primitives.
+For our cube BLAS we specify a single triangle geometry with 24 vertices and 12 primitives.
 BLAS will allocate space that is enough for this geometry description.
 In this tutorial `GeometryName` is not used anywhere else except in BLAS build, but in other cases, the geometry name may be used to change geometry data using BLAS update operation.
-Geometry name may also be used in a shader binding table as described below (see [Shader binding table](#create-shader-binding-table)).
+Geometry name may also be used in a shader binding table as described below (see [Shader binding table](#creating-shader-binding-table)).

 ```cpp
 BLASTriangleDesc Triangles;